-prepared by: Rick Molchany, Lehigh County Director of General Services updated: July 2024
+prepared by: Rick Molchany, Lehigh County Director of General Services updated: July 2022; updated: July 2023; updated: July 2024; last updated July 2025

 Executive Summary

 Lehigh County is located 65 miles north of Philadelphia and 89 miles west of New York City.
 This location provides a gateway for freight and services to the Northeastern United States.